redwavetech/redwave-device-api-test-app/README.md

 # API Description

-_NOTE: The API will be part of Redwave's XplorIR and ProtectIR devices.
-Additional information on when the API will feature real data and more endpoints will be posted on this page._
+_NOTE: The API will be part of Redwave's XplorIR and InterceptIR devices._

-_NOTE 2: This API is not in a stable state and is subject to change._

 The following commands are available in a request/response fashion.
 Our Team Leader app or your own proprietary app will send a JSON command to Redwave's device and the device's API will return a JSON response.